 This worried me greatly.
 Was there a shower and a toilet in that tiny ship?
-Did she have her own room with Barbie wallpaper and most important, what did her parents make of her strange relationship with a man old enough to be her Grandfather?
+Did she have her own room with Barbie wallpaper?
+Most importantly, what did her parents make of her strange relationship with a man old enough to be her grandfather?

 I can't imagine Leela having Barbie wallpaper in her bedroom.
 The metal dog?
 He had the totally original name of K9 and trundled along unconvincingly powered by a small electric motor.